How to ensure Chain of Custody for email and archive migrations

 Live mail and PST Chain of Custody

-Full CoC kicks in once the original item has been repaired.
+Full CoC kicks in once the original items have been repaired.
 At that stage you are effectively treating the exercise in a similar way to an archive migration, migrating the individual items into Exchange.

 Our experience of Chain of Custody